aniquedavla/Summarify-A-Chrome-Extension/README.md

 # Summarify-Chrome-Extension
- Summarizes contents of news paper articles using Text Summarization API.
+ Summarizes contents of news paper articles using SentiSum API.

-##-----Under Development------